 In November 1997, the Southwestern Minnesota Adult Mental Health Consortium Board was created under the authority of Minn.
 Stat. § 471.59.
-Presently, its members include Big Stone, Chippewa, Cottonwood, Jackson, Kandiyohi, Lac qui Parle, McLeod, Meeker, Nobles, Renville, Swift, and Yellow Medicine Counties; and Southwest Health and Human Services, representing Lincoln, Lyon, Murray, Pipestone, Redwood, and Rock Counties.
-The Board is headquartered in Windom, Minnesota.
-DVHHS acts as fiscal host.
+Presently, its members include Big Stone, Chippewa, Kandiyohi, Lac qui Parle, McLeod, Meeker, Nobles, Renville, Swift, and Yellow Medicine Counties; Southwest Health and Human Services, representing Lincoln, Lyon, Murray, Pipestone, Redwood, and Rock Counties; and Des Moines Valley Health and Human Services (DVHHS), representing Cottonwood and Jackson Counties.
+The Board is headquartered in Windom, Minnesota, where DVHHS acts as fiscal agent.

-The Board shall take actions and enters into such agreements as necessary to plan and develop within the Southwestern Minnesota Adult Mental Health Consortium Board's geographic jurisdiction, a system of care that serves the needs of adults with serious and persistent mental illness.
+The Board takes actions and enters into agreements as necessary to plan and develop within the Southwestern Minnesota Adult Mental Health Consortium Board's geographic jurisdiction, a system of care that serves the needs of adults with serious and persistent mental illness.
 The Governing Board is composed of one Board member from each of the participating counties.
 Financing is provided by state proceeds or appropriations for the development of the system of care.